CodeCloudMe/mesh/docs/brainstorm/README.md

 1. `mesh bootstrap --all` - include ALL platforms
 2. project generated:

-- `.makefile` - contains make args for all platforms, along with build script (mesh MUST be added to `package.json`)
+- `makefile` - contains make args for all platforms, along with build script (mesh MUST be added to `package.json`)
-- `package.json` - contains dependencies (mesh included)
+- `manifest.json` - json config which explains build phases for particular platforms: mobile, browser, desktop
 - `src/` - the source directory
+	- `node/` - platform specific library
+		- `mesh.json` - explains how a file is built

+	- `node web/` - mixed platform libraries

 ### Mesh build phase: